 Garam masala spice mix is characteristic of pop music or TV shows with too much twee supernaturalism.
 It might be a bit passe’, but you love it and perhaps you’re not sure why.
 Still, it’s rather astonishing so who cares?

 Garam masala translates from Hindi to “hot spice blend.”
 It’s not creative, but it is accurate.
 (Though, if you don’t speak Hindi it can be rather exotic sounding.)
-This blend is particularly popular in North Indian cuisine.
+This garam masala seasoning blend is particularly popular in North Indian cuisine.

 “Garam” is the “hot” in “hot spice blend,” though this refers to the pungency of the mixture as opposed to the heat from cayenne pepper.
-Bitter, hot spices such as black pepper, black cardamom, cloves, turmeric, cinnamon and cumin make up the bulk of the blend.
+Bitter, hot spices such as black pepper, black cardamom, cloves, turmeric, cinnamon and cumin make up the bulk of the garam masala spice mix.

 |Ingredients||Coriander, cumin, cinnamon, black pepper, cloves, turmeric, and canola oil.|